The Best Healthy Mushroom Soup (Really)

 - Coconut Milk - I love coconut milk (we make this homemade coconut milk all the time) for the creaminess, but almond milk or cashew milk would also work.
 Cashew and hemp would be the best creamier alternatives.

-- Chicken Broth - Use homemade broth or purchase a high quality brand.
+- Chicken Broth (or beef broth or vegan work as well) - Use homemade broth or purchase a high quality brand.
 For vegan alternative use a vegan broth.
 This Vegetable Broth Powder works great---just check the seasonings before adding more salt.

 - Garlic - always a great addition to soup.